Diversity Matters in Psychotherapy

 The Science of Fear

 Dehumanization is a terms that refers to the process of making other people less than human.
 By making another person “less than” we strip them of the qualities that make them relatable.
 This process can lead to overt (aggressive) or subtle (microaggressive) forms of harm.
 Importantly, we all risk engaging in behaviors that put down or push away other people who stir up our own uncomfortable feelings.
 We can all react by making someone wrong because we feel afraid.

 We can all put up walls.

 Looking at neuroscience, we learn that, if someone is unfamiliar to us, the neurophysiology in the brain will activate self-defensive fight or flight protective mechanisms.
 The amygdala (the brain structure associated with the emotion of fear) becomes activated upon exposure to “out group” images of faces of people who are racially or ethnically different from the observer (Nickerson, 2017).
 These fear-based reactions can then be reinforced when a culture creates narratives about groups of people that depict them as dirty, threatening, or dangerous.
-Sadly, research suggests that children as young as 5 years old can learn to equate racial difference with “less human” (Resnick talks about this too).
+Sadly, research suggests that children as young as 5 years old can learn to equate racial difference with “less human”.